-Full-spectrum CBD products are sometimes called “whole plant,” meaning the full plant extract is included, and the remedy contains all of the cannabinoids found in the hemp plant, including trace amounts of THC and naturally occurring terpenes.
+Full-spectrum organic CBD sublingual and products are sometimes called “whole plant,” meaning the full plant extract is included, and the remedy contains all of the cannabinoids found in the hemp plant, including trace amounts of THC and naturally occurring terpenes.

-As the name suggests, these CBD products have been extracted down to the CBD molecule, creating a pure CBD remedy that has no traces of THC.
+As the name suggests, these organic CBD products have been extracted down to the CBD molecule, creating a pure organic CBD remedy that has no traces of THC.

-8. What is the difference between full-spectrum, broad-spectrum, THC-free, and isolate CBD oil?
+8. What is the difference between full-spectrum, broad-spectrum, THC-free, and isolate, organic CBD sublingual?

-Full-spectrum CBD oil contains multiple terpenes and cannabinoids, including trace amounts of THC, which could lead to a failed drug test.
+Full-spectrum organic CBD sublingual contains multiple terpenes and cannabinoids, including trace amounts of THC, which could lead to a failed drug test.

-Broad-spectrum CBD oil has negligible amounts of THC but still contains the other cannabinoids and terpenes.
+Broad-spectrum organic CBD sublingual has negligible amounts of THC but still contains the other cannabinoids and terpenes.
 These CBD products may or may not cause a failed drug test, so please use them with caution.

-THC-free CBD oil does not include any THC.
+THC-free organic CBD sublingual does not include any THC.
 The THC is eliminated, and the CBD is isolated when it goes through an extraction process, making it a safe bet for people who take drug tests.